Rudyard Lake Steam Railway: Overview

 The railway runs for 1+1/2 mi on the track bed of an old standard gauge North Staffordshire Railway line.
-After the NSR line closed down, a small narrow gauge train ran on the site for two years before moving via Suffolk to Trago Mills in Devon.
+After the NSR line closed down, a small narrow gauge railway was laid on the site in the 1970s; it ran for two years before moving via Suffolk to Trago Mills in Devon.
 The current line started in 1985 and is gauge, and operates to a timetable.
-It was built by Peter Hanton of Congleton working on his own over a period of ten years.
+It was built by Peter Hanton of Congleton between 1985 and 1993.
 In October 2000, he sold the railway to Rudyard Lake Steam Railway Ltd, who have developed it since that date.

 The railway was purchased by the Leek and Rudyard Railway on 18 December 2015.
-This company owns the assets of the former Isle of Mull Railway and combined the two railways at Rudyard.
+This company owned the assets of the former Isle of Mull Railway and combined the two railways at Rudyard.
 In May 2024 the railway changed hands again and is now owned and operated by the Rudyard Lake Railway.

 Trains run at weekends and bank holidays from March to November, with more regular services from Easter to October and daily during school holidays..The railway is a member of Britain's Great Little Railways.